elastification/php-backup-restore/README.md

 This app dumps data from elasticsearch into your filesystem and you can restore it from there.
 You can easily define new cases by interactive console.

+For a more detailed documentation of this tool click: [Documentation](http://elastification.github.io/php-backup-restore/)

 ---

 ## How it is working